louvelbr/Java/README.md

 # Java
-Exercices of Parallel and Distributed Programming in Java.
+Exercises of Parallel and Distributed Programming in Java.

 # Lab6
 In the Prado museum in Madrid there is a small seating area where visitors can view Picasso’s Guernica.